chetmurthy/utjson/README.rst

 Why do this?
 Why not just JSON Schema?
 What's wrong with JSON Schema?

--  ungainly, verbose, b/c expressed in JSON
+- ungainly, verbose, b/c expressed in JSON: it should be obvious by comparing the "UTJ by Example" section above, to the equivalent in "JSON Schema: Getting Started", that UTJ is just more succinct, and at no loss in expressivity, and certainly no loss in precision.

 -  Weird syntax corner-cases in JSON Schema: here-and-there are weird syntax bit stuffed into corners, instead of using already-existing